How You Can Support Our Veterans - RyeVets.org

 "Frank J. Russo was born on 12/15/1918 and he lived at 118 Maple Avenue in Rye, New York.
 (Street View) Rye was a small town with a population of 9,865.
 Frank's mother Grace owned this home and it was valued at $1,600 ($30,400 in today’s dollars).
 The members of the household included his brother Leonard and his three sisters Antoinette, Mary and Margaret.
 Frank's mother was born in Italy and Frank and his siblings were all born in New York.
 In 1940, at the age 21, Frank was a middle child and his mother was 51 and had an elementary education.
 Frank was a Rye High School Graduate, Class of 1937 and the time the census worker recorded his occupation as a Caddy.
 All the family were parishioners of The Church of the Resurrection.
 Frank enlisted and served in the U.S. Army Air Corps during World War II

 Frank was a Rye High School Graduate, Class of 1937.
 During his high School years he was active in many sports and clubs including baseball, golf and the Finger Print Club.
 Growing up in Rye Frank was an active member of the YMCA.
-He participated in softball, boxing and even in an exhibition basketball game played while the players rode donkey's
+He participated in softball, boxing and even in an exhibition basketball game played while the players rode donkey's.

+Frank enlisted in October of 1942 and served in the U.S. Army Air Corps during World War II."
 Mr. Russo served as an armorer who worked on P-51 Mustang Fighters.
 His job was to keep the fighters guns in perfect working order.
 On July 27, 1947, he married Connie Allevl at the Holy Name of Jesus Church in Valhalla.

 Mr. Russo was employed as an executive at Pitney Bowes in Stamford, Conn., and he worked for Pitney Bowes for 40 years, retiring in January 1986.
 He was president and director of Pitney Bowes' Federal Credit Union.
 He was also president of the Pitney Bowes Oval Club and a member of the North White Plains Volunteer Firemen's Benevolent Association.